Im-Eager/Splendor/README.md

 Setup
 - Shuffle each Mine and Noble card tier separately, and then place them in a column in the middle of the table in increasing order from bottom to top (tier1, tier2, tier3 and tier4).
-- Then reveal 4 cards from each level.
+- Then reveal 4 cards from each tier.
+Note: For the tier 4, the Lords, the number of cards withdrawn should be 1 more than the number of players.
+Eg: With 4 players, display 5 Nobles.

 The Mine Cards - tier 1, tier 2 and tier 3.
 - To win points, the players must purchase Mine cards.
 These cards are visible in the middle of the table and may be purchased by all players during the game.